-This article explains how the Events feature, including how to set up an event, configure the settings, manage ticket purchasers and attendees, filter on, and export attendee information.
+This article explains how to use the Events feature, including how to capture registrations, how to set up an event, configure the settings, manage ticket purchasers and attendees, filter on, and export attendee information.

-Before you begin, please ensure that you are using Kindful Payments (recommended) or Stripe.
-This can be added on in addition to another gateway you are using, and it will not interrupt your scheduled recurring donations.
+Before you begin, please ensure that you are using Bloomerang Payments (recommended) or Stripe.

 Configuring an Event